Benefits of having a structured template

 Visual elements: logos, colors, typography

 The visual elements of brand guidelines include the logo, color palette and typography.
 As the face of your brand, your logo just might be the most crucial element.
 So, guidelines should specify permissible logo variations, placement and minimum size requirements.
 The color palette defines the visual mood of the brand, conveying emotions and building familiarity.
 Including the hex code for each brand color ensures consistency across various platforms and applications.
-And typography guidelines establish the fonts to use, sizing and spacing.
+Typography guidelines establish the fonts to use, sizing and spacing.
+To support this, many brands also incorporate a mood board to visually convey tone and aesthetic direction early in the design process.

 Verbal elements: tone of voice, messaging